makersmakingchange/Simple-Switch-Tester/README.md

 ### 1. Order the Off-The-Shelf Components

 The [Bill of Materials](/Documentation/SST_BOM_v0.1.xlsx) lists all of the parts and components required to build the Simple Switch Tester.
 The electronic components may be available locally, but will probably need to be ordered online.
+For convenience, you can use this Digikey cart: https://www.digikey.ca/short/47cdmb

 ### 2. Print the 3D Printable components